17th Academy Awards

-The 17th Academy Awards were held on March 15, 1945 at Grauman's Chinese Theatre, honoring the films of 1944.
-This was the first time the complete awards ceremony was broadcast nationally, on the Blue Network (ABC Radio).
+The 17th Academy Awards were held on March 15, 1945, at Grauman's Chinese Theatre, honoring the films of 1944.
+This was the first time the complete awards ceremony was broadcast nationally, on the Blue Network (later ABC Radio).
 Bob Hope hosted the 70-minute broadcast, which included film clips that required explanation for the radio audience.

+Darryl F. Zanuck and 20th Century-Fox spent a fortune promoting Wilson out of determination to have it win the Best Picture Oscar, but it lost to Going My Way, which made Zanuck bitter.

 This year was notable for being the only time an individual was nominated for two acting awards for the same role in the same film: Barry Fitzgerald received nominations for both Best Actor and Best Supporting Actor for his performance as Father Fitzgibbon in the Best Picture winner Going My Way.
 Fitzgerald won for Best Supporting Actor, while his co-star Bing Crosby won Best Actor.

+Winners and nominees

 Awards

 Nominees were announced on February 3, 1945.
 Winners are listed first and highlighted in boldface.